 Even his driving ability is unknown!
 When he leaves Colombia for the Estados Unidos at the end of the seventies, local newspapers assume that he was killing it in stock-car racing but nothing more.

 Anyway, Londoño-Bridge choses a completely different category in America.
 The 30-year-old races in IMSA and finishes seventh in the 1980 Daytona 24.
-A car dealership and his Pablo friend, running a drug dealership, follow him along the way as sponsors.
+An American car dealer and his Pablo friend, a drug dealer, follow him along the way as sponsors.
 The same year, Londoño-Bridge runs his own team in Can-Am and ends up twelfth in the standings.

 Maybe with the help of la blanca, Londoño-Bridge competes in a third championship in 1980.
 He flies to Britain to race in the last round of the Aurora AFX Championship.
 However, he has no car.
 Colin Bennett meets the Colombian and comes up with an incredible deal that only a pendejo could refuse: a Lotus 78 chassis for peanuts.